Our knowledge of the earth is expanding all the time because of human activities in space exploration. Space awards humans with a massive marketplace.

 - To promote and coordinate the implementation of the African Space Policy and Strategy;

 - To conduct activities that exploit space technologies and applications for sustainable development and improvement of the welfare of African Citizens.

-A host of technical and legal questions that challenges commercial companies to appropriate space resources under international space treaties still needs to be answered.
-In the midst of objectives of the Agency, it is a chief concern to consider various space missions to the Moon with gathered data that proves the mineral wealth of the lunar dust and rocks.
-Many National Space Agencies and commercial private entities are broadly participating in future planned missions to Moon.
-Thus, to maximize the benefits of current and planned space activities, the Agency should take its first step to further unveil the resource potential in Lunar Mining while understanding the extraction and processing methods.
+A host of technical and legal questions that challenge commercial companies to appropriate space resources under international space treaties still needs to be answered.
+Amidst the objectives of the Agency, it is a chief concern to consider various space missions to the Moon with gathered data that proves the mineral wealth of the lunar dust and rocks.
+Many national space agencies and commercial private entities are broadly participating in future planned missions to the Moon.
+Thus, to maximise the benefits of current and planned space activities, the Agency should take its first step to further unveil the resource potential in Lunar Mining, while understanding the extraction and processing methods.

-As the African Space Agency set to begin full operations soon, it might also be worth it for it to explore international collaborations for space exploration missions (manned or unmanned); some people argue that it is very close to the time when Africa should have its first real astronaut.
-There are already clusters of NewSpace companies in Africa doing amazing work developing satellite and its components, with more support from governments, new research and development could go into space exploration across the continent.
+As the African Space Agency makes plans to begin full operations soon, it might also be essential for it to explore international collaborations for space exploration missions (manned or unmanned); some people argue that it is about time Africa had its first real astronaut.
+There are already clusters of NewSpace companies in Africa doing amazing work developing satellite and its components; with more support from governments, new research and development could go into space exploration across the continent.

-For the past 20 years, the African Space Industry has been focused on capitalizing on space technologies to solve its socio-economic development and this has been working quite well with solutions developed across several sectors.
+For the past 20 years, the African Space Industry has been focused on capitalising on space technology to solve its socio-economic development challenges, and this has been working quite well, with solutions developed across several sectors.
 However, maybe it is time for the continent to go deeper than this.

 Don’t forget to share your thoughts in the comment section.